 The need for qualified educational technology specialists will continue to grow as the scope of technology advances in every aspect of modern life.
-In response, LSC has added a concentration in Educational Technology.
+In response, Lyndon has added a concentration in Educational Technology.
 The program will prepare educators to teach with technology and prepare instructional designers for all levels of education.
 This includes librarians, curriculum specialists, and media and technical support staff.
 The program can also help train personnel development specialists for business and industry.
 Many of the courses will be offered online or as hybrids.
 Graduates will be qualified for careers in higher education, government, corporations, and nonprofit organizations.

 Specialization in Content Area Concentration